Christopher-Stevers/St-Isidore-Ranch/src/content/how-we-deliver.md

 ---
-title: 'How We Deliver Your Meat'
+title: "How We Deliver Your Meat"

-coverImage: '/assets/blog/dynamic-routing/cover.jpg'
+coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: '2020-03-16T05:35:07.322Z'
+date: "2020-03-16T05:35:07.322Z"
 author:
   name: Christopher Stevers
-  picture: '/assets/blog/authors/jj.jpeg'
+  picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
-  url: '/map.png'
+  url: "/map.png"
 ---

 ### Shipping Range

 We deliver to all of the GTHA as well as a wide swath of Southern Ontario.
 If you are unsure if we deliver to your area, please check the map above or [contact us](/contact).

 ### Keeping it Cold